Richmond - Clarendon

 Health performance in Richmond - Clarendon is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Richmond-Clarendon faces significant health challenges, as indicated by data showing high prevalence of common health conditions across both younger and older age groups.
+Richmond-Clarendon faces significant health challenges, as indicated by its health data.

-The area has a private health cover rate of approximately 52%, slightly higher than the average SA2 area.
-Mental health issues and arthritis are the most prevalent medical conditions, affecting 10.3% and 9.5% of residents respectively.
-However, 63.1% of residents report having no medical ailments, compared to 65.9% across Greater Sydney.
-The area has a higher proportion of seniors aged 65 and over, at 22.2% (3,677 people), compared to 17.8% in Greater Sydney.
-Health outcomes among seniors present some challenges, broadly aligning with the general population's health profile.
+Both younger and older age groups have a notable prevalence of common health conditions.
+The area has approximately 52% private health cover, which is slightly higher than the average SA2 area.
+Mental health issues and arthritis are the most prevalent medical conditions, affecting around 10.3% and 9.5% of residents respectively.
+Approximately 63.1% of residents claim to be free from medical ailments, compared to 65.9% across Greater Sydney.
+The area has a higher proportion of seniors aged 65 and over, at 22.2%, compared to the 17.8% in Greater Sydney.
+Health outcomes among seniors are generally aligned with those of the wider population.

 Frequently Asked Questions - Health